-- 1. Turn the control power switch to an. - After the date and time appear on screen, press the reset button. - 3.
+- 1. Turn the control power switch to on. - 2.
+After the date and time appear on screen, press the reset button. - 3.
 Push the dryer power start switch. - 4.
 Open the main fuel supply valve on the tank if using LP gas, or open the fuel supply line if using natural gas.
-Turn on the Maxon electric shut off valve, fso equipped, or open the manual shut off valve to allow fuel flow to the dryer. - 5.
+Turn on the Maxon electric shut off valve, if so equipped, or open the manual shut off valve to allow fuel flow to the dryer. - 5.
 Turn the drying mode switch to continuous flow.

 - 6. The dryer should already be filled with grain.
 Turn the load auger switch to the auto position.
-In both the auto and manual positions, the dryer grain level switch will automatically keep the dryer full of grain.
-In the auto position the dryer will shut down after a preset time period on the out of grain timer. - 7.
-Turn each fan switch to on.
-The fan will start, and the switch will light up when airflow is detected. - 8.
-Start each burner by turning the heater switch to on.
-After purging for approximately 10 seconds the burner will fire, and the heater switch will light up.
+In both the auto and manual positions the dryer grain level switch will automatically keep the dryer full of grain.
+In the auto position the dryer will shut down after a preset time period on the out of grain timer. - Turn each fan switch to on.\ The fan will start, and the switch will light up when airflow is detected. - 8.
+Start each burner by turning the heater switch to on.\ After purging for approximately 10 seconds the burner will fire, and the heater switch will light up.
 This indicates that the flame sensing circuit is sensing burner flame.
-For information concerning burner adjustment see the pre start section of this menual. - 9.
-Operate the heaters to dry grain for 6-7 minutes per point of moisture to be removed with the plenum temperature set at 180°F. Example: Shelled corn starts with 25% moisture and the final moisture content is to be 15% (10% removal).
-Using the all heat dryeration process, the estimated drying time is 60 minutes (10 x 6). - 10.
-While operating the dryer adjust the metering roll dials to the recommended settings.
-See the charts on pages 19 through 22.
+For information concerning burner adjustment see the pre start section of this manual. - Operate the heaters to dry grain for 6-7 minutes per point of moisture to be removed with the plenum temperature set at 180°F. Example: Shelled corn starts with 25% moisture and the final moisture content is to be 15% (10% removal).
+Using the all heat dryeration process, the estimated drying time is 60 minutes (10 x 6).